 - Ultimately, though, they don't hurt him.
 Well, they do frame him and he gets sent to jail, but he's unharmed.

 - Inverted in Star Trek III: The Search for Spock:

 Maltz: Wait.
 You said you would kill me.Kirk: I Lied.

 - Subverted in Pirates of the Caribbean.
 Will makes a deal with Barbossa in that Elizabeth goes free.
 When Will calls him out for dumping her on a desert island, rather than state that he lied, Barbossa points out a loophole: Will never said ''when'' or ''where'' Elizabeth would go free.

 - The Patriot has a particularly cruel rendition of the "You said you'd let me go" variation, when a man gives up the location of the militia to Colonel Tavington, right before he has the man and everyone else in his town locked in a church and burned to death.

-- Terminator 3: Rise of the Machines has the titular robot becoming able to lie:
+- Terminator 3: Rise of the Machines has the titular cyborg becoming able to lie:

-: If I tell you, do you promise to let me go?
-Terminator
+Kate Brewster: If I tell you, do you promise to let me go?

-: Hey.
+Kate Brewster: Hey.
 You said you'd let me go.
-Terminator

 - It's also a homage to a line he had in Commando, but in that one, he actually did let the guy go...